Wolfmyths/Genshin-Stopwatch/README.md

 ## What platforms is this compatible with?

-At the moment only Windows machines can run this program, I'm not sure if I plan on making mobile versions.
+At the moment only Windows machines can run this program, ~~I'm not sure if I plan on making mobile versions.~~
 <br>
 **There are plans to support Linux and MacOS. (see [#8](https://github.com/Wolfmyths/Genshin-Stopwatch/issues/8))**

+**Android and iOS is also underway!
+Release TBD**

 ## It doesn't work!